hongyuanjia/eplusr/cran-comments.md

 # Version 0.10.3

+This is a resubmission of v0.10.3.
+Previous submission failed to pass CRAN pretest due to a NOTE caused by using more than 2 cores in examples.
+In this submission, I explicitly limit the maximum cores to be used in exammples to 2.

-This version eliminates the checking notes of `"for non-standard things in the check directory"` caused by examples that download files from EnergyPlus website.
+This version also eliminates the checking notes of `"for non-standard things in the check directory"` caused by examples that download files from EnergyPlus website.

-## Round 1
+## Resubmission

 ### Test environments